SEGPRT/nady-docs/docs/source/index.rst

-Welcome to Nady's documentation!
+Welcome to the SEGPRT wiki!
 ================================

-Nady is the SEGPRT AI for everything you need!
+SEGPRT is a very complicated ARG(`Alternate Reality Game`).

-Check out the :doc:`setup` section for setting up your SEGPRT model AI!
+Check out the :doc:`nadex` section for setting up your SEGPRT model AI!

 .. note::